gbmhunter/blog/content/posts/2019/01-01-happy-new-year-2019/index.md

 Page Views  | 83k   | 116k |
 Users       | 41k   | 63k  |

-{{< img src="google-analytics-2018-mbedded-ninja-users.png" width="800px" caption="Number of users per week for the 2018 year.
-Image from Google Analytics." >}}
+{{% figure src="google-analytics-2018-mbedded-ninja-users.png" width="800px" caption="Number of users per week for the 2018 year.
+Image from Google Analytics." %}}

 A _User_ is a unique person who visited this website at least once.